Cart 0

 Our History…

-God brought blessings upon Above Ground and it flourished.
-Students became friends and those friends became a tightly-woven family; however, always open to receiving new folks into the fold.
-Amanda had built a team of certified instructors providing safe learning of aerial silks, hammock, lyra, trapeze and rope.
-Together, they put on almost a dozen in-studio performances, hosted many events and parties, and performed locally all over Baton Rouge and surrounding areas, and even throughout the state of Louisiana.
+It was clear that God’s blessings were upon Above Ground as it began to flourish.
+Students became friends and those friends turned into a family.
+Together, they put on almost a dozen in-studio performances, hosted many events and parties, and performed locally all over Baton Rouge and throughout the state of Louisiana.

-In 2021, God had new plans for Amanda and her husband, Chris.
-Closing the doors to her beloved Above Ground, they moved to Los Angeles, California, in pursuit of more dreams and passions.
-Amanda looked for new opportunities to re-open Above Ground in LA, but it simply wasn’t in the cards.
+In 2021, Above Ground closed its doors in Baton Rouge as Amanda and her husband Chris moved to California.
+There were plans for potentially reopening in Los Angeles; however, it simply wasn’t in the cards.
 With yet another vision and direction, Amanda and Chris moved to Georgia in the fall of 2022.
 By that winter, God opened the door for Above Ground to be reborn, reimagined, and reinvented.

-Since reopening, Above Ground has grown again with leaps and bounds, faster than anticipated.
-Amanda believes whole-heartedly that God has big plans for the business.
-She trusts Him with her life and with all of her dreams and desires.
-She has allowed him to be Lord of her life and to guide and direct her steps.
-We hope that you feel the love and the presence of the Father when you step into our studio and when you climb to new heights.
+As of 2024, Above Ground is now co-owned by Rebecca Bouras, who also shares an deep passion for people and this incredible art.
+Since reopening, Above Ground has grown with leaps and bounds, and has moved into a dedicated facility in Suwanee, GA.
+Amanda and Rebecca believe whole-heartedly that God has big plans for the studio.
+They trust Him with all of their business decisions, and with their lives.
+They hope you feel the love and the presence of the Father when you step into Above Ground Aerial and when you climb to new heights.

 Meet Our Instructors